julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Denouement means “the untying”.
 The untying of our limbs?

 **Josie:**
-A *happy ending*, as it were?
+A *happy ending*, you might say?

 **Mia:**
-I wanted to write a tragedy, but now we’re here, and I just can’t make all the pieces fit.
+I wanted to write a tragedy, but here we are, and I just can’t make all the pieces fit.

 **Josie:**
 Well… You don’t have to, right?